eqtedaei/mm-prior-deblur/README.md

 2. View Results: The deblurred image and estimated blur kernel will be displayed.

 ## Acknowledgments
-Special thanks to Dr. Jinshan Pan and Dr. Liang Chen for generously making the codes available.
+Special thanks to Dr. Jinshan Pan and Dr. Liang Chen for generously making their codes available.

 Happy deblurring!